Park & Ride

 There are five bus based Park & Ride sites in the north east of Scotland at Bridge of Don, Kingswells, Ellon, Craibstone and Newtonhill.

-Rail park and ride facilities are also available at the region’s eight railway stations.
+Rail park and ride facilities are also available at the region’s nine railway stations.